GreptimeTeam/docs/docs/en/v0.4/developer-guide/datanode/storage-engine.md

 ## Introduction

-`Storage Engine` manages how data is stored in our product.
-The Mito table engine uses the storage engine to implement its table model.
-This engine is based on [LSMT][1] (Log-structured Merge-tree), but is optimized by our team of engineers to process time-series workload, thus is not designed for a general-purpose use case.
+The `storage engine` is responsible for storing the data of the database.
+Mito, based on [LSMT][1] (Log-structured Merge-tree), is the storage engine we use by default.
+We have made significant optimizations for handling time-series data scenarios, so mito engine is not suitable for general purposes.

 ## Architecture